 - 1879 – Monet’s first wife, Camille Monet, dies.

 - 1890 – Monet purchases land in Giverny and begins developing his garden.
-Begins painting the Haystacks series.
+He begins painting the Haystacks series.

 - 1892 – Monet marries Alice Hoschedé.
-Starts painting the Rouen Cathedral series.
+He starts painting the Rouen Cathedral series.

 - 1897 – Starts paints Water Lilies series.

 - 1900 – Begins Houses of Parliament series.